-The TRITON Le provides one insert effect.
-If a .PCG/ .SNG file is loaded from a TRITON keyboard model or the TRITON-Rack (which provide five insert effects), data for IFX2, 3, 4, and 5 parameters will not be loaded.
-IFX1 parameter data will be loaded as IFX parameter data.
+The TR provides one insert effect (IFX).
+If you load a .PCG/.SNG file from the TRITON, which is able to use five insert effects, the parameters for IFX2, 3, 4, and 5 in each type of data will not be loaded.
+The parameters for IFX1 will be loaded as IFX parameters.